otrv4/otrv4/otrv4.md

 Remove the whitespace tag and display the message to the user.

+If the state is `ENCRYPTED_MESSAGES` or `FINISHED`:

+  * The user should be warned that the message received was unencrypted.

 If the tag offers OTR version 4 and version 4 is allowed:

   * Send an Identity message.